The Kennedy Wild Bird Food Guide to the Common Starling Bird

 - They can walk – Starlings can cover ground quickly as they can walk across the ground.
 Whereas other bird species tend to hop or jump!

 - Their legs can change colour – Did you know that their legs can change colour between summer and winter?
 They appear pink in summer but turn to a dull colour in winter.

 What does a common starling bird look like?

-To spot an adult common starling bird, you’ll need to look out for it’s glossy dark purple and green feathers.
+To spot an adult bird, you’ll need to look out for it’s glossy dark purple and green feathers.
 From afar, this can look like black, which makes them easy to confuse for blackbirds.
 However, when you catch a glimpse of one up close, you’ll see their coat sports a unique mix of colours and patterns!

 What does a starling sound like?

 Starlings are known for being particularly noisy, so you may be able to hear them coming your way well before you can see them.

 You’ll hear a combination of noises including chattering, chirping, screaming and rattling to name a few.
 When starlings come together as a group, the noise can be quite loud and overwhelming so you might want to invest in some earplugs if you find a group of starlings in your area!

 If you’re looking to attract these wonderful birds to your garden, you’ll need to entice them with some tasty treats.
 As mentioned earlier, starlings consume both invertebrates and fruits, so be sure to put out a mix of both to keep it fresh.

 Both dried mealworms and live mealworms will make a delicious treat for any starlings that visit your garden.
 Alternatively, opt for our blackbird and thrush mixture which contains fruits, seeds and nuts, all of which are bound to keep common starling birds coming back for more!